AlienMajik/pwnagotchi_plugins/README.md

 By using the Neurolyzer Plugin, you acknowledge and agree to this disclaimer.
 If you do not agree with these terms, you are advised not to use the Plugin.

+🚀 Probenpwn Plugin - Enhanced Wi-Fi Hacking with Pwnagotchi! 🚀

+The Probenpwn Plugin is a more aggressive and enhanced version of the original Instattack by Sniffleupagus, now supercharged for maximum Wi-Fi handshake captures! 🔥

+If you’ve used Instattack, you’ll love Probenpwn — it combines deauthentication and association attacks in one powerful tool, designed to help you capture handshakes faster and more efficiently.
+Key Features:

+    Efficient Deauthentication & Association Attacks:
+        Launch deauth and association attacks at the same time, ensuring you capture more handshakes in less time.
+        Dynamic attack delay ensures you hit stronger signals faster, while giving weaker signals more time to reconnect.

+    Concurrent Attack Threads:
+        Start multiple attacks simultaneously with separate threads, making it easier to handle several networks and clients at once.
+Simultaneous pwnage is now within reach! 💻💥

+    Customizable Settings:
+        Control whether you use deauth or focus only on association attacks via the config.toml.
+        Whitelist networks or clients to exclude them from attacks.

+    Capture More Handshakes:
+        Designed to increase the success rate of handshake captures by applying aggressive attack methods that make sure devices reconnect and give you what you need.

+    Comprehensive Logging:
+        Track every attack and handshake capture with detailed logs, so you can see exactly what’s working.

+    Lightweight and Easy to Use:
+        Fully integrated with Pwnagotchi for seamless operation in your existing setup.

+What Probenpwn Does Differerently than Instattack:

+    More aggressive, simultaneous attacks thanks to multithreading, which allows you to target multiple APs and clients at once.

+    Dynamic attack delays based on signal strength, ensuring more efficient attacks and better targeting of weak or strong signals.

+    Greater handshake capture success rate through dual attacks (deauth + association) and a refined attack strategy that adapts to real-time conditions.

+    Full control over your attack strategy, including the ability to exclude specific networks and clients via whitelists.

+    Enhanced logging for better tracking of every handshake capture and attack attempt, providing deeper insights into your progress.

+Huge Thanks to Sniffleupagus!

+This plugin is based on the Instattack plugin by Sniffleupagus.
+The original concept has been enhanced and adapted to capture more handshakes and improve attack performance.
+Thank you, Sniffleupagus, for laying the groundwork! 🙏

+All you have to do is install the plugin in /usr/local/share/pwnagotchi/cusstom-plugins then edit your config.toml file with:

+     main.plugins.probenpwn.enabled = true